Advertisers distorted portrayal of women as needing products to feel and look beautiful distort our realities.

 Graduating from high school in 1977, four years of college, workforce in the early eighties, reader of The Women’s Room….
 I raged about how advertisers, TV shows, and movies target women.
 Weary in the 21st century, I shake my head, How have advertisers not changed their approach to women over the decades?

-I knew our young women were in trouble the time I said to a female drafter (yes, used to be draftsmen), in humor, that a man-door into a building should be called a people-door.
+Our young women don’t know our battles.
+Recently, I said to a female drafter ( draftsmen), in humor, that a man-door should be renamed a people-door.
 She jumped down my throat about being one of those horrible, obnoxious feminists.
-Twenty years my junior, I thought: Chickadee, do you really think you could do your job without feminists having opened up that field?
+Twenty years my junior, I thought: Chicka, do you think you’d have this job without feminists opening that field?

 - Talking to our mops

 - Being the only adult to care for sick kids

 - Needing eye lashes that look like black widow spider legs